What is ACE?

 Application will be due February 24, 2023, please turn in paper packets to your high school counselor or submit an online application!

-Achieving a College Education (ACE) is a nationally recognized, scholarship-based early outreach and college preparation program for high school students.
-The ACE Program targets students who may not consider going to college.
+Achieving a College Education (ACE) is a nationally recognized, competitive application-based college preparation program for high school students.

 The mission of the ACE Program is to academically prepare students, increase graduation rates among first generation college bound students, and to assist students in making a seamless transition from high school into community college and then to transfer into a four-year university to complete a baccalaureate degree.

-- To demystify higher education, its requirements, costs, and benefits.
+- Demystify higher education, its requirements, costs, and benefits.

-- To familiarize students with college life.
+- Integrate students with college life.

-- To provide tools for students to succeed socially, academically, and personally.
+- Provide tools for students to succeed socially, academically, and personally.

-- To assist students in identifying academic, career, and vocational goals and interests.
+- Provide tools/courses for students to identify academic, career, and vocational goals and interests.

-- To provide continuous follow-up and support to each cohort to ensure academic retention and student success.
+- Provide continuous follow-up and support to each cohort to ensure academic retention and student success.

-- To identify scholarship opportunities and provide financial aid.
+- Identify scholarship opportunities and provide financial aid.

-Ace Program Structure
+ACE Program Structure